Developer Guide

 This is why we decided to make it such that it must be typed exactly, but is case-insensitive, since two tutorial groups should be the same if only their cases are different.

-.
-It is implemented by adding the parser class FindTutorialGroupParser
+AddressBookParser.
+It is implemented by adding the parser class FindTutorialGroupParser, the

 command format: findtg TUTORIAL_GROUP